 Continuation rules perform two functions.
-First, they test the input queue of the agent and apply the conversation class recognition mechanism to initiate new conversations.
+First, they test the input queue of the agent and apply the conversation class recognition mechanism (section 3.7) to initiate new conversations.
 Second, they test the data base of ongoing conversations and select one existing conversation to execute.

-Which of these two actions has priority (serving new requests versus continuing existing conversations) and which request or conversation is actually selected, is repFrom: Proceedings of the First International Conference on Multiagent Systems.
-Copyright © 1995, AAAI (www.aaai.org).
-All rights reserved.

-resented in the set of continuation rules associated to the agent.
+Which of these two actions has priority (serving new requests versus continuing existing conversations) and which request or conversation is actually selected, is represented in the set of continuation rules associated to the agent.
 Our agent definition mechanism allows the specification, for each agent, of both the set of continuation rules and the continuation rule applier.